Link Search Menu Expand Document

 • NTP Server: 10.2.120.99, 10.2.120.98

-Note: All APs in the group must have the same country code, so you must create a group for each country code in the network.
+Note: All APs in the group must have the same country code.
+Create a group for each country code in the network.
 The country code must be set before a configuration is pushed to an AP.

-Step 8 On the Access Points page, click the Services tab, and expand the AppRF section.
+Step 8 Click the Services tab and expand the AppRF section.
 Assign the following settings, then click Save Settings.

 • Deep Packet Inspection: All